Color Perception Test Online

 Click "Begin Test" to start the interactive assessment.
 You'll arrange colored tiles in the correct gradient order to measure your color discrimination abilities.

-How the Color Perception Test Works
+How This Color Gradient Test Works

 Why Test Your Color Perception?